-Today more than 400 cities have populations of more than one million people.
-Soon more than half the world's population will live in urban areas.
+Today more than 500 cities have populations of more than one million people.
+As of 2009, more than of half the world's population live in urban areas.

 Stretching from North Africa, through the Middle East, and into East Asia, the 10/40 Window is home to more than two-thirds of the earth's population, many of the world's major religions, the largest and fastest-growing cities, some of the world's poorest people, and the fewest Christians.
 Many living within this region have never heard the name of Jesus.